+86 1510-529-7925 [email protected]

 DSCF9388-1024x683-1024x683 How to photograph graffiti

 The second thing that you have to keep in mind with graffiti artists is that not all of them want their faces to be photographed, and they will hide them or even ask you not to shoot them.
 As with all photography, you should respect your subjects’ wishes.
 I have had a few artists ask me not to shoot them or to hide their faces and I always agreed and complied with their wishes.
 Sometimes the artists don’t trust you and will warm up to you with some time, but other times there is nothing you can do about it.
 If an artist asks you not to shoot them, start to talk to them about their work.
-Talk about his piece that he is painting now.
-Complement his linework or his color selection.
+Talk about the piece that he is painting now.
+Complement his linework or his colour selection.
 Remember that they are artists and talking about their work will warm them up to you.
 As a side note, when you are shooting graffiti artists, they will often critique your work.
 Not all of them will know a lot about photography but they will know a lot about composition, so make sure your shots that you post or give them are good or you might get told off by them.

 DSCF9388-1024x683-1024x683 How to photograph graffiti